MicrosoftDocs/dynamics365smb-docs/business-central/across-workflow.md

 * Power Automate flows

   * Automated flows that are triggered by events (such as record or document creation, modification, or deletion) in [!INCLUDE[prod_short](includes/prod_short.md)].
 Also included are approval flows created in Power Automate that trigger when an approval is requested in [!INCLUDE[prod_short](includes/prod_short.md)].
-  * Instant flows that are manually triggered by from the **Automate** action menu on lists, cards, and document pages.
+  * Instant flows that are manually triggered from the **Automate** action menu on lists, cards, and document pages.

     Create and manually trigger a Power Automate flow on a [!INCLUDE[prod_short](includes/prod_short.md)] record, such as a customer, item, or sales order, with options to manipulate information both internally and externally (using integrated tools).

 * Approval workflows based on built-in workflow templates

   On the **Workflow Templates** page, you can see all available workflows.
-The trial version of [!INCLUDE[prod_short](includes/prod_short.md)] includes many pre-configured workflows represented by workflow templates you can copy to create new ones.
+The trial version of [!INCLUDE[prod_short](includes/prod_short.md)] includes many preconfigured workflows represented by workflow templates you can copy to create new ones.
 When you open a template from the **Workflow Templates** page, and the workflow name starts with *MS-*, then the template was added by Microsoft.

 ## Power Automate flows